game-ci/documentation/docs/github/v2/15-deployment/android.md

 ### 2- Prepare Google Play

-- You need to manually upload your **first** version of your application to Google Play.
+You need to manually upload your **first** version of your application to Google Play.
+You also need to get your app out of the "draft" status if you want to deploy anything but draft releases.
+The easiest way to do this is to try to release an Alpha release manually through play console.
+You will be guided to answer all the right forms.

 The output should be signed using a signing key.
 This can be done by creating the signing key from [Unity/Player Settings/Publishing Settings](https://docs.unity3d.com/2017.3/Documentation/Manual/class-PlayerSettingsAndroid.html) .